heggy231/eagleton-eats/README.md

 ## Project Mission

 Eagleton Eats is an app for users who want a good home cooking meal without any hassle of cooking.
 If you are ready for tasty and healthy meal promptly then you've come to right place!
-Eagleton Eats care for sustainable food and source it from local farmers.
-We care deeply about carbon footprint and committed to give back to local community.
+Eagleton Eats is sustainable.
+We source all our produce from local farmers within 30 miles from our town.
+We care deeply about carbon footprints and committed to give back to local community.

 ## 🛠️ Technologies Used